mosip/documentation/docs/UI-Specification-for-Registration-Client.md

 ```

 # UI Specification Properties
-Below are the properties in registration client UI specification that define various ID attributes of the MOSIP ID Object.
+Below are the properties in registration client UI specification that are used to store ID attributes in an ID object.

 Name | Description | Example
 -----|-------------|--------